LehuaRyon/coffee_tasting_journal/notes.md

         - Create in (CRUD)
             - 1. show user form to fill out using http verb, get
             - 2. submit user's filled out form using http verb, post
+        - Redirect:
+            - making a new request, refreshing page
+            - ex. use erb to display error messages, bc current session of page will stay open

 Request/Response flows:
     Client = user is the requesting side